Blog

 Option 1: Register

-Begin the registration process immediately.
+Begin the registration process immediately and submit your application by 1 October 2026.
 This means:

-1. Conduct a gap analysis against the NDIS Practice Standards
+1. Conduct a gap analysis against the NDIS Practice Standards and the SIL Practice Standards

 2. Develop or update policies and procedures